- Alcohol/Drug Help

 Book a Nutrition Presentation

-Various nutrition presentations are available and are led by a Registered Dietitian or dietetics student.
+Various nutrition presentations are available and are led by a Registered Dietitian, dietetics student or Health Promotion Peer Educator.

 You may have heard that college is all about getting little sleep, taking naps, and drinking tons of coffee and energy drinks.
 Some may choose to make these choices, but it certainly is not a requirement for graduation!
 In fact, you will likely perform better academically if you make sure to get enough sleep (which likely will mean consuming caffeine only in moderation).